WHOIGit/2024-docker-talk/flask-redis-compose/README.md

 ### Communication with the host network

 To make the Flask application reachable from a web browser, the port on which it's listening for HTTP traffic is mapped to a host port.
 This allows for access to the web application from outside Docker containers.

+### Persistence and volume mapping

+To make the app's visitor count persistent between runs, a Docker volume is created and mapped to `/data` in the container's filesystem. `/data` is where the Dockerized version of Redis stores its state, and the Docker volume's contents persist even when the application is not running.
+Without storing data in a host volume, the app will "forget" the visitor count when Redis is shut down.

 ## Conclusion